 At nine years old, I got my first glimpse into the inequities that exist in dental care.
 During recess at school, I fell face first onto asphalt and nearly knocked out my two front teeth.
 Because my mom and I were living on almost nothing, an accident that required emergency dental care was not a luxury that we could afford.
 After many dismissals from various dentists, I landed in the hands of an orthodontist willing to work with us.
 While most children learn to fear the dentist, my orthodontist’s office felt like a safe haven.
 This level of comfort that he gave me truly illustrated the healing power of displaying kindness to someone in a vulnerable state.
 Ten years and multiple treatments later, I walked away not only with a new smile, but also a desire to offer that same level of comfort as a dentist.

 ATSU’s commitment to underserved communities, cultural competency, and whole body healthcare, are just a few reasons why I chose it.
 Just one example of its commitment is how ASDOH holds the biggest Give Kids a Smile event in the nation, providing free care and a fun carnival for local children.
 In my short time at ATSU, I can already feel myself becoming the type of dentist that I imagined that I would be.
 Becoming a dentist epitomizes the means through which I can help others all over the world receive the care in which they deserve.

 Doctor of dental medicine student

 A.T.
 Still University offers a variety of involvement opportunities for our students to connect with smaller social groups.
-A list of diverse, student groups are provided below.
+A list of diverse student groups are provided below.
 Students may also develop new student groups as the need arises for campus diversity and inclusivity.
+Please visit https://atsu.campuslabs.com/engage/ for the most accurate list of RSO's.
 Questions about existing groups or how to start a new group can email Student Life at firstname.lastname@example.org.